ethanwang314159/train-hop-pygame/README.md

 git clone https://github.com/ethanwang314159/train-hop-pygame
 ```

-open the folder. run it. you need to have pygame installed
+open the folder. run the trainhop.py file. you need to have pygame installed

 ```bash
 pip install pygame